ish-xyz/ish-ar.io/content/blog/kprobes_in_a_nutshell/index.md

 	```

-	So if you have an ouput like this...
+	So if you have an output like this...
 YES!
 It works!

 8. To remove the module just type:
 	```